Teddy Stiga: College

-Stiga committed to play college ice hockey for Boston College beginning in the 2024–25 season.
-In his freshman season, Stiga posted 14 goals and 16 assists for 30 points in 36 games and was unanimously selected to the Hockey East All-Rookie team.
+Stiga began his college ice hockey career for Boston College during the 2024–25 season.
+In his freshman year, he recorded 14 goals and 16 assists for 30 points in 36 games and was selected to the Hockey East All-Rookie team.

 International play

 Stiga represented the United States at the 2024 IIHF World U18 Championships where he served as alternate captain and recorded six goals and five assists in seven games and won a silver medal.
 On April 30, 2024, in the final preliminary round game against Finland he recorded a hat-trick.
 He led the tournament with the best the plus-minus rating of +15.

 In December 2024, Stiga was named to the United States men's national junior ice hockey team to compete at the 2025 World Junior Ice Hockey Championships.
 During the tournament he recorded one goal and two assists in six games and won a gold medal.
 He scored the game-winning overtime goal against Finland in the gold medal game.

+On December 24, 2025, he was again named to the United States men's national junior ice hockey team to compete at the 2026 World Junior Ice Hockey Championships.
+During the tournament he recorded one goal and two assists in five games, and was eliminated in the quarterfinals by Finland.